datanav/docs/tutorial-collect-source-systems.rst

 Source systems in Sesam
 =======================

+In this tutorial we will look closer at source systems in Sesam.
+A source system is any system that is used in Sesam as a source to a connected :ref:`pipe <concepts-pipes>`.
 Sesam supports implementing multiple types of :ref:`systems <system_section>`, i.e: JSON, SQL, microservice etc. Each system, regardless of type, will have a defined set of implementation functionalities which can be set in its DTL configuration.
 As such, the intended usage in Sesam should be taken into consideration when implementing a system.

 .. admonition:: Objectives